appsparkler/study/web/remix/notes.md

 - every route, from the root-route has an index route.
 We can add an index route with `index.tsx`.
 For ex. `dashboard/index.tsx`
 - it renders this route when there are no other routes to render in the parent routes `<Outlet />`
 - for the root route's `index`, we need to prefix `_` else it will consider `/index` as a separate page.
 So the route would be `_index.tsx`

+## Navigation within the component
+- we can use `navigate(-1)` to navigate to the previous route.
+If there is no previous route, it will navigate to the parent route